Cervical Cancer

 Internal and External Radiation Treatments

 External beams deliver radiation to areas affected by your cervical cancer.
-We may also implant radiation seeds or capsules near the tumor to kill cancer cells and halt cancer growth.
+We may also use internal radiation devices that are placed directly near the tumor to deliver an even high-dose of radiation to kill cancer cells and halt cancer growth.

 Pelvic Exenteration